SE-UP/RSE-UP/chapters/intro_snakemake.md

 ## Example Workflow based on Zipf's Law

-By now you should be familiar with what Zipf's Law is, in the following subsection we will present you an example workflow using snakemake and Zipf's Law as data.
+By now you should be familiar with what Zipf's Law is, in the following subsection, we will present you an example workflow using snakemake and Zipf's Law as data.

 We are interested in understanding the frequency of words in various books, testing how closely each book conforms to Zipf's Law.

 We've compiled our raw data (the books we want to analyze) and have prepared several Python scripts that together make up our analysis pipeline.

-Let's take quick look at one of the books using the command
+Let's take a quick look at one of the books using the command

 ```bash